What is the Future of the Sail Training Ship Leeuwin?

 Roy Lewisson, Master Mariner, who knows a thing or two about the STS Leeuwin and her history, asks, and answers, the question many are asking – What is the Future of the Sail Training Ship Leeuwin?
 Roy’s piece is a must read.

-The STS Leeuwin was launched in August 1986, in time to fulfil a charter for the America’s Cup.
-This charter went a long way to setting up the ship financially and to ultimately fulfil its charter, which was based on personal development for the youth of Western Australia.
+The STS Leeuwin was launched in August 1986 in time to fulfil a charter for the America’s Cup.
+This charter went a long way to setting up the ship financially and to ultimately fulfil its own charter, which was based on personal development for the youth of Western Australia.

-Fast forward to 30 August 2024 and disaster strikes when a large container vessel takes out the masts and the rigging of the STS Leeuwin, whilst alongside in Fremantle harbour.
+Fast forward to the 30th August 2024 and disaster strikes, when a large container vessel demasts the Leeuwin and destroys all the spars and associated rigging, whilst tied up in Fremantle harbour.

-The repairs to the masts and rigging is currently underway and will no doubt be paid for by the container ships underwriters.
+Repairs to the masts and rigging is currently underway and will no doubt be paid for by the container ships P&I (Public and Indemnity) insurance.

 My answer to this question is – maybe not.